iAM-AMR/sawmill/README.md

 #### You Will Need:

 - timber
-- the CEDAR version number (v1 or v2)
+- the CEDAR version number (version 1, or version 2)
 - R and (optionally) RStudio
 - the [bootstrap code](bootstrap/)